nbaldzhiev/cypress-slack-report-workflow/README.md

 Note that this repository doesn't include an actual Cypress project, but rather it can be integrated within your project to allow for Slack reporting of Cypress test results.

+The GitHub Actions workflow runs on `workflow_dispatch` currently.
+It uploads the unified Mochawesome report as an artifact.
+This can be then uploaded to some web server or a S3 bucket with enabled static webhosting so that the Mochawesome HTML report can be loaded directly on that web server and linked in the Slack message as well.

 ## Packages used

 * [@slack/web-api](https://www.npmjs.com/package/@slack/web-api) - provides Slack's Web-API for Node.js;